-The basic example of unsuitable habitat are the eEven-aged, second growth forests of Douglas-fir forests in western Washington, which originated originating in the last 60 years are a common example of unsuitable murrelet habitat.
+Even-aged, second growth Douglas-fir forests in western Washington, originating in the last 60 years are a common example of unsuitable murrelet habitat.
 Some of those forests may indeed have large size classes of fast growing trees on high quality sites, but lack the large branches and irregular crown structures for platforms, cover, and moss potential.

-For the purpose of habitat determination on ownerships greater than 500 acres, under Forest Practices rules, forest stands that have all of the following forest stand characteristics may have sufficient potential nesting platforms to require murrelet surveys: These stand characteristics are those typically found in multi-storied stands with moderate canopy closure:
+For the purpose of habitat determination on ownerships greater than 500 acres, under Forest Practices rules, forest stands that have all of the following forest stand characteristics may have sufficient potential nesting platforms to require murrelet surveys.
+These stand characteristics are those typically found in multi-storied stands with moderate canopy closure:

 - 1. Within 50 miles of marine waters. - 2.
 Contiguous forested area containing trees capable of providing nesting opportunities (platforms). - 3.
-At least 40% of the dominant and codominant trees are Douglas fir, western hemlock, western red cedar or sitka spruce conifers. - 4.
-At least 7-5 acres in size (a minimum convex polygon (MCP) encompassing trees with platforms that occur within 300 feet of one another). - 5.
-Presence of large (>322-inches+ dbh) confer trees (>24 inches for western hemlock).
+At least 40% of the dominant and codominant trees are conifers. - 4.
+At least 5 acres in size (a minimum convex polygon (MCP) encompassing trees with platforms that occur within 300 feet of one another). - 5.
+Presence of large (>32 inches dbh) confer trees (\geq 24 inches dbh for western hemlock).